SN 1006

 SN 1006 was a supernova that is likely the brightest observed stellar event in recorded history, reaching an estimated −7.5 visual magnitude, and exceeding roughly sixteen times the brightness of Venus.
 Appearing between April 30 and May 1, 1006, in the constellation of Lupus, this "guest star" was described by observers across China, Japan, modern-day Iraq, Egypt, and Europe, and was possibly recorded in North American petroglyphs.
 Some reports state it was clearly visible in the daytime.
-Modern astronomers now consider its distance from Earth to be about 2,200 parsecs.
+Modern astronomers now consider its distance from Earth to be about 7,200 light-years or 2,200 parsecs.

 Historic reports

 Egyptian astrologer and astronomer Ali ibn Ridwan, writing in a commentary on Ptolemy's Tetrabiblos, stated that the "spectacle was a large circular body, 21/2 to 3 times as large as Venus.
 The sky was shining because of its light.
 The intensity of its light was a little more than a quarter that of Moon light" (or perhaps "than the light of the Moon when one-quarter illuminated").
 Like all other observers, Ali ibn Ridwan noted that the new star was low on the southern horizon.
 Some astrologers interpreted the event as a portent of plague and famine.